aiida-vasp/aiida-vasp/docs/source/concepts/parameters.rst

 .. note::
    Also note that for instance the degrees-of-freedom used for selective dynamics runs is to be considered as an input to `VASP`_ and this does for obvious reasons not fit into ``parameters.incar``.
-   For these cases, a dedicated input node ``dynamics`` can be supplied to ``VaspWorkChain``.
+   For these cases, a dedicated input node ``dynamics`` can be supplied to :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>`.
    For this particular example, the key ``positions_dof`` contains the selective dynamics flags to be set in ``POSCAR``.
    Similarly one should utilize and define these namespaces accordingly when new functionality is introduced to `VASP`_ that for instance does not fit into ``INCAR``.
 Also, note that the parameter wording is not used for these inputs.

 Workchain
 ^^^^^^^^^
 When it comes to the workchains, one can supply parameters as direct inputs or contained in the ``parameters``.
-Take for instance the ``RelaxWorkChain``, as an example.
-We can for the ``RelaxWorkChain`` either supply a direct input under the namespace ``relax``, i.e. ``relax.force_cutoff`` or supply it in the ``parameters`` as ``parameters.relax.force_cutoff``.
+Take for instance the :py:class:`RelaxWorkChain<aiida_vasp.workchains.relax.RelaxWorkChain>`, as an example.
+We can for the :py:class:`RelaxWorkChain<aiida_vasp.workchains.relax.RelaxWorkChain>` either supply a direct input under the namespace ``relax``, i.e. ``relax.force_cutoff`` or supply it in the ``parameters`` as ``parameters.relax.force_cutoff``.

 The input it is also possible to supply *Workchain input parameter* in namespaces other than ``'incar'``, e.g. ``parameters.relax.force_cutoff``.
 This would override any parameter that has been supplied (or set as default ) in e.g. ``parameters.incar.ediffg``.
-This *Workchain input parameter* is translated to ``EDIFFG`` by the ``ParameterMassager`` which is called in the ``VaspWorkChain``.
+This *Workchain input parameter* is translated to ``EDIFFG`` by the :py:class:`ParametersMassage<aiida_vasp.assistant.parameters.ParametersMassage>` which is called in the :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>`.

 Workflow
 ^^^^^^^^
-From higher lying workchains like e.g. ``RelaxWorkChain``, the parameters pertaining to this workchain that would be relevant for `VASP`_ are passed to this workchain in a namespace called ``relax``, which is relevant if say the ``RelaxWorkChain`` is not the next callable workchain, but a few steps into the workflow.
+From higher lying workchains like e.g. :py:class:`RelaxWorkChain<aiida_vasp.workchains.relax.RelaxWorkChain>`, the parameters pertaining to this workchain that would be relevant for `VASP`_ are passed to this workchain in a namespace called ``relax``, which is relevant if say the :py:class:`RelaxWorkChain<aiida_vasp.workchains.relax.RelaxWorkChain>` is not the next callable workchain, but a few steps into the workflow.
 This generalizes to any workchain.
-This is again inspected in the relevant workchain and eventually forwarded to the next callable workchain in the workflow, eventually reaching ``VaspWorkChain``.
-As an example, such *Workflow input parameter* could be ``relax.force_cutoff`` is supplied, which controls the size of the force cutoff when performing relaxations and is used by the ``RelaxWorkChain`` or any other workchain along the way, which potentially need to modify this parameter.
-When leaving the ``RelaxWorkChain`` the relevant parameters with respect to relaxation should sit in ``parameters.relax``.
+This is again inspected in the relevant workchain and eventually forwarded to the next callable workchain in the workflow, eventually reaching :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>`.
+As an example, such *Workflow input parameter* could be ``relax.force_cutoff`` is supplied, which controls the size of the force cutoff when performing relaxations and is used by the :py:class:`RelaxWorkChain<aiida_vasp.workchains.relax.RelaxWorkChain>` or any other workchain along the way, which potentially need to modify this parameter.
+When leaving the :py:class:`RelaxWorkChain<aiida_vasp.workchains.relax.RelaxWorkChain>` the relevant parameters with respect to relaxation should sit in ``parameters.relax``.
 The user can chose if they want to supply parameters in, for example ``relax`` or ``parameters.relax``.
 Which strategy to follow depends on how explicit you want to be.
 For e.g. ``relax`` one typically define in the workchain ``spec.inputs`` section, ``relax.someparameter``.

 A few general comments